Ellathet/Ellathet/README.md

 ## About Me! 👌

-- 😜 Hello I'm Micael Thet
+- 😜 Hello, I'm Mikha
-- ⏳ Full-stack developer!
+- ⏳ Currently I work as a full-stack developer!
-- 💕 I love codes that look difficult!
-- 🎉 I am from Brazil and I never stop learning and studying about programming!
+- 🇧🇷 I'm from Brazil